vectranetworks/AWS-Traffic-Mirroring-Session-Manager/README.md

     python setup.py install

 ### Configuring an AWS Account for Session Mirroring
-Before tapping can happen, Each VPC need to be configured for tapping, and any instances that should be blacklisted need to be indicated.
+Before Session Mirroring can take place, each VPC must have a target configured, and any instances that should not participate (Vectra Sensor/Brain) need to be blacklisted.
 This is done by applying tags to the AWS Account.

-1. Blacklist any Vectra appliance instance ids, as this would create a circular tap that eats up all bandwidth:
+1. Blacklist individual instances by instance id or comma separated list of instance ids:

     session_mirror_blacklist (Interactive)

-1. Configure which VPCs should be tapped:
+2. Configure the VPCs should participate in Session Mirroring:

     session_mirror_config_vpc (Interactive)

-### Installing the Session Mirrors (Network Taps)
+### Install the Session Mirrors (Network Taps)
-Run the tapping tool to tap all available interfaces.
+Once configuration is done, the last command can be run unattended, and any time there is a change of EC2s on the network.
-Run this command again any time instances are added or removed from the network.
+This step adds the Session Mirrors and starts sending traffic to the targets.

     session_mirror_tap (Unattended)